 - 1. Make a new book jacket for your book include a front cover, an inside cover with a summary of the book and a back cover including your own review of the book. - 2.
-Turn your book into a movie.
-Create a movie trailer, write the script, grab some family members to perform it, and film it! - 3.
 Make a board game for your book.
-Include directions, game board and all pieces needed to play it! - 4.
+Include directions, game board and all pieces needed to play it! - 3.
 Create an amusement park (think Harry Potter World!) for your book.
-Include the map of the amusement park including illustrations and descriptions of the rides, the food, and the gift shop. - 5.
+Include the map of the amusement park including illustrations and descriptions of the rides, the food, and the gift shop. - 4.
 Write a letter to a friend recommending or not recommending the book you've read.
 Include three reasons to support your opinion, along with details from the book itself.